LemmySmackett/LemmySmackettCom/content/stories/general/tattoo.md

 ---
 There once was a wrinkled body, covered in tattoos.

-The body belonged to an old man, feared by neighbors and strangers alike, for his tale was told in the ink.
+The body belonged to an old man, feared by neighbors and strangers alike, for the ink told his tale.

 The tattoos, you see, served as tally, oath, and testament.